mawburn/portaler-core/docs/selfhosting.md

 Edit Nginx configuration files.
 You can use any text editor you like.
 If you are using Debian you will most likely have `Vim` and `nano` installed.
 If you've never used `Vim` before, i suggest you use `nano` instead.

-If you dont have anything but `Vim` installed - you can either use google-fu and learn how to use it or just `apt-get install nano` to have `nano` installed.
+If you don't have anything but `Vim` installed - you can either use google-fu and learn how to use it or just `apt-get install nano` to have `nano` installed.

 ```Shell
 nano /etc/nginx/conf.d/portaler.conf